Handbook for managing unauthorised encampments

 Stage Two – Deciding whether to evict or grant Area of Temporary Acceptance status

-Sometimes an eviction can take place without formal completion of Forms, depending upon the urgency of the situation and willingness of the occupants.
+Sometimes an eviction can take place without formal completion of forms, depending upon the urgency of the situation and willingness of the occupants.
 For example, an encampment on a busy highway slip-road is a dangerous location and the safety of all users is paramount.

 Eviction procedure

-If the GTLO cannot secure or rely upon a reasonable leave date with the occupants, there are 2 ways that the County Council might deal with an eviction.
+If the TVCO cannot secure or rely upon a reasonable leave date with the occupants, there are 2 ways that the County Council might deal with an eviction.
 A decision is made on a case by case basis as to which process will be applied.

 Part 55 of the Civil Procedure Rules:

-• an application for a Possession Order is made to the County Court by the County Council’s Legal Services.
+- an application for a Possession Order is made to the County Court by the County Council’s Legal Services.

-• A Bailiff will only attend once a Possession Order is obtained and if the site remains occupied.
+- A Bailiff will only attend once a Possession Order is obtained and if the site remains occupied.
 It can take between four and six weeks for a Court appointed Bailiff’s visit to take place.

-• Notice is placed at the site to warn of the Bailiff’s visit.
+- A Notice is placed at the site to warn of the Bailiff’s visit.
 Occupants usually leave before the Bailiff’s visit takes place.

-S77 and S78 of the CJPOA:
+S77 and S78 of the Criminal Justice and Public Order Act 1994 (CJPOA):

-• The County Council’s Legal Services issues a s77 notice, which is placed on site to give notice to vacate, if this is not complied with, the occupants commit an offence under that notice, the Council then
+- The County Council’s Legal Services issues a s77 notice, which is placed on site to give notice to vacate, if this is not complied with, the occupants commit an offence under that notice, the Council then

-• applies to the magistrates court in order to gain a s78 order, which allows
+- applies to the magistrates court in order to gain a s78 order, which allows;

-• the County Council to instruct its own bailiffs to carry out an eviction
+- the County Council to instruct its own bailiffs to carry out an eviction

 If occupants move on once an application is made (in both circumstances), the Court has powers to continue to apply a Possession Order to the land.